Evolution PDEs and augmented eigenfunctions. Finite interval: Validity of transform pairs

 \subsubsection{Initial-boundary value problem}

-Associated with $S$ and constant $a\in\C$, we define the following homogeneous initial-boundary value problem:
+Associated with $S$ and constant $a\in\C$, we define the following homogeneous IBVP:

 where $f\in\Phi$ is arbitrary.
-Only certain values of $a$ are permissible.
-Clearly $a=0$ is nonsensical and a reparametrisation ensures there is no loss of generality in assuming $|a|=1$.
-The problem is guaranteed to be ill-posed (for the same reason as the reverse-time heat equation is ill-posed) without the following further restrictions on $a$: if $n$ is odd then $a=\pm i$ and if $n$ is even then $\Re(a)\geq0$~\cite{FP2001a,Smi2012a}.
+Such a problem is ill-posed if (but not only if) the exponential time dependence is unbounded for $\lambda\in\R$, which poses restrictions on $a$.
+This is equivalent~\cite{FP2001a,Smi2012a} to requiring: if $n$ is odd then $a=\pm i$ and if $n$ is even then $\Re(a)\geq0$.

-A full characterisation of well-posedness for all problems~\eqref{eqn:IBVP} is given in~\cite{Pel2004a,Smi2012a,Smi2013a}; For even-order problems, well-posedess depends upon the boundary conditions only, but for odd-order it is often the case that a problem is well-posed for $a=i$ and ill-posed for $a=-i$ or vice versa.
+A full characterisation of well-posedness for all problems~\eqref{eqn:IBVP} is given in~\cite{Pel2004a,Smi2012a,Smi2013a}; for even-order problems, well-posedess depends upon the boundary conditions only, but for odd-order it is often the case that a problem is well-posed for $a=i$ and ill-posed for $a=-i$ or vice versa.
 Both problems~\eqref{eqn:introIBVP.1} and~\eqref{eqn:introIBVP.2} are well-posed.
+Note that by well-posed, we mean that there exists a unique solution; we make no claims regarding the continuous dependence of the solution on the data.

+In the following definition, we make use of the notion of well- and ill-conditioning.
+This is unrelated to the concept of the same name in numerical analysis and is formally defined in~\cite{PS2013a}.
+We say that a problem is well-conditioned if certain ratios decay as their arguments approach $\infty$ from within certain sectors of the complex plane.
+The ratios are those appearing in the integrands of equation~\eqref{eqn:introIBVP.solution.2}.
+It is easy to see from that equation that their decay is a necessary condition for well-posedness of the IBVP but, as identified in~\cite{Smi2012a}, conditioning also plays a role in the existence of a series representation for the solution of a well-posed problem.

-\begin{defn} We classify the IBVP~\eqref{eqn:IBVP} into three classes using the definitions of~\cite{Smi2013a}: \begin{description} \item[\textnormal{type~I:}]{if the problem for $(S,a)$ is well-posed and the problem for $(S,-a)$ is well-conditioned.} \item[\textnormal{type~II:}]{if the problem for $(S,a)$ is well-posed but the problem for $(S,-a)$ is ill-conditioned.} \item[\textnormal{ill-posed}]{otherwise.} \end{description} We will refer to the operators $S$ associated with cases~\textnormal{I} and~\textnormal{II} as operators of \emph{type~I} and \emph{type~II} respectively. \end{defn} The spectral theory of type~I operators is well understood in terms of an infinite series representation.
+\begin{defn} We classify the IBVP~\eqref{eqn:IBVP} into three classes using the definitions of~\cite{PS2013a}: \begin{description} \item[\textnormal{type~I:}]{if the problem for $(S,a)$ is well-posed and the problem for $(S,\bar{a})$ is well-conditioned.} \item[\textnormal{type~II:}]{if the problem for $(S,a)$ is well-posed but the problem for $(S,\bar{a})$ is ill-conditioned.} \item[\textnormal{ill-posed}]{otherwise.} \end{description} We will refer to the operators $S$ associated with problems of type~\textnormal{I} and type~\textnormal{II} (for some $a\in\C$) as operators of \emph{type~I} and \emph{type~II} respectively. \end{defn} The spectral theory of type~I operators is well understood in terms of an infinite series representation.
 Here, we provide an alternative spectral representation of the type~I operators and also provide a suitable spectral representation of the type~II operators.